ConorBevan/PP3-Star-Wars-Quiz/README.md

 # Deployment

-The live link can be found here -
+The live link can be found here - https://star-wars-quiz01.herokuapp.com/

-- Fork or clone this repository
 - Create a new Heroku app
+- Convig Vars
 - Set the buildpacks to Python and NodeJS in that order
 - Link the Heroku app to the repository
 - Click on Deploy